 Inventories - The majority of inventories are determined on a last-in, first-out ("LIFO") basis.
 LIFO inventory is valued at the lower of cost or market.
 All other inventories are determined on a first-in, first-out basis ("FIFO") basis, and are valued at the lower of cost or net realizable value.
 Inventory costs include the cost of shoes purchased from third-party manufacturers, as well as related freight and duty costs.
 We generally take title of product at the time of shipping.
-See Note 6.
+See Note 5.

 Property, Plant and Equipment and Depreciation - Property, plant and equipment are stated at cost.
-Plant and equipment are depreciated using primarily the straight-line method over their estimated useful lives as follows: buildings and improvements, 10 to 39 years; machinery and equipment, 3 to 15 years; furniture and fixtures, 5 to 15 years.
+Plant and equipment are depreciated using the straight-line method over their estimated useful lives as follows: buildings and improvements, 10 to 39 years; machinery and equipment, 3 to 15 years; furniture and fixtures, 5 to 15 years.
 For income tax reporting purposes, depreciation is calculated using applicable methods.

 Impairment of Long-Lived Assets - Property, plant, equipment and operating lease right-of-use assets, along with other long-lived assets, are evaluated for impairment periodically whenever triggering events or indicators exist that the carrying values may not be fully recoverable.
 Recoverability of assets is measured by a comparison of the carrying amount of an asset to its related estimated undiscounted future cash flows.
 If the sum of the expected undiscounted cash flows is less than the carrying value of the related asset, a loss is recognized for the difference between the fair value and carrying value of the asset.
-In 2022, there were no impairment losses recorded on our long-lived assets.
-In 2021, we recorded a \$1.1 million impairment charge to write-off certain assets in connection with the closing of Florsheim Europe.
-This charge was recorded within selling and administrative expenses in the Consolidated Statements of Earnings.
+There were no impairment losses recorded on our long-lived assets in 2023 or 2022.